 The Contracted Within filter lets you exclude the freight rates of older long-term contracts from the Market Trends price calculation.

-To measure global trends, Xeneta aggregates trade lane pricing by looking at both short-term and long-term contracts.
+To measure global trends, Xeneta aggregates trade lane pricing by looking at both short-term and long-term contracts separately.
 When viewing freight rates as set by long-term contracts, the price on any trade lane for a single day may come from a combination of contracts made anywhere from a day ago to several months ago.

 If you find that contracts from several months ago do not reflect the current market price, the Contracted Within filter provides you with three options for filtering contracts based on their age: